omarhassan2/Dual-Axis-Solar-Tracker/README.md

-# 🚀 Welcome to Our Dual-Axis Solar Tracker Repository! 🚀
+# 🚀 Welcome to Our Dual-Axis Solar Tracker Repository 🚀

 This repository contains the code and documentation for a Dual-Axis Solar Tracker implemented using the PID (Proportional-Integral-Derivative) controller concept.
 The project aims to efficiently orient solar panels towards the sun throughout the day, maximizing energy generation.